 About the research project

 This project supports interdisciplinary research into the potential benefits of the use of creative arts (eg. Music, visual arts, theatre, dance) for health and wellbeing outcomes.
-Proposals are sought from applicants for the implementation and evaluation of a practical arts-based program using one or more art forms to promote better health and wellbeing outcomes in aged care or health related settings in Tasmania.
+Proposals are sought from applicants for the implementation and evaluation of a practical arts-based program using one or more art forms to promote better health and wellbeing outcomes for patients with chronic kidney disease, people in aged care, or in other health related settings in Tasmania.

 Applicants will be considered for a Research Training Program (RTP) scholarship or a Tasmania Graduate Research Scholarship (TGRS) which, if successful, provides:

 - a living allowance stipend of $28,854 per annum (2022 rate, indexed annually) for 3.5 years